herm812/herm812/README.md

 ## Hi there 👋
 - ⚡ Fun fact: I started years ago with an Atari 800 computer learning BASIC.
+In college I learned Fortran
+-  on a Vax/VMS machine.
+Then excel Visual Basic to enhance my work on spreadsheets.
+Since then I moved
-It just keeps going from there.
+-  along to Python while bored during the COVID thing.
+Now, it just keeps going from there.
 - Just trying to figure out what all the hype is about github.
 So far, I can't really see much for it.
 - maybe my thoughts will change after I have been here for a while.
 <!--